Fried egg: Thailand

 In Thai cuisine, when the words khai dao (lit. "star egg") are placed after the name of a dish, it means that one wants that dish accompanied by a fried egg.
 The very popular kaphrao mu rat khao khai dao for instance, translates to "basil fried pork on top of rice with a fried egg".
 Sometimes this is referred to as a "top egg".
 Fried rice is also popularly accompanied with a fried egg, such as with khao phat Amerikan and khao phat (standard Thai-style fried rice).
 Another popular way of eating fried eggs in Thailand is to use it as the main ingredient of the Thai salad called yam khai dao.

 United States and Canada

-North Americans use different terms to describe the degree and method to which fried eggs are cooked, including: